What does the coronavirus pandemic mean for The Crown season 4?

 Will The Crown season 4 continue filming?

-According to Deadline, filming on The Crown season four is almost complete – and the production company is planning to power onwards towards the finish line.

-The publication reports: “Left Bank Pictures has decided to forge ahead with a final week of filming on season four of the Netflix royal drama, with the production company simply needing to tie-up loose ends on the series.”
+This follows reports in Deadline earlier in the week that filming was almost complete.
+The publication reported: “Left Bank Pictures has decided to forge ahead with a final week of filming on season four of the Netflix royal drama, with the production company simply needing to tie-up loose ends on the series.”

-Over the last few weeks, The Crown has been spotted filming on location in London’s West End and Greenwich Observatory.
-Locations for the production’s final week of filming have not been revealed.

 Will The Crown season 4 be delayed?

-Note: Update: on 18th March 2020, a Netflix spokesperson told RadioTimes.com: “The Crown has completed principal photography on season four, having pulled the final shoot date forward by a few days.”